We invite you take the msnbc news quiz and test your smarts on this week's top stories.

 How did you and your friends match up?
-Share with your followers on social media and tell us how you scored in the comment section.
+Be sure to share the quiz with your followers on social media and tell us how you scored in the comment section.

 Are we going to hear Hillary Clinton "roar"?
 Find out how she responded.

 Emboldened by a landmark ruling in California that struck down teacher tenure laws, a group of families in this state announced plans to challenge the state’s tenure laws on the grounds that tenure keeps ineffective and dangerous teachers in the classroom.

 This decision came from two cases involving cell phone searches, one involving a smartphone and the other involving a relatively basic flip phone.
 In both cases, police used information on each phone to connect the plaintiffs to crimes.

 On Wednesday, these two states joined 19 others where gay and lesbian couples can legally wed.

 Six months after losing his ordination credentials, Pastor Frank Schaefer has been 'refrocked'.

 Republicans in the Great Plains have voted for a resolution that calls on Congress to begin impeachment proceedings against President Obama.